 We found an electric griddle had the same problems – lots of heat put out and finding a place to store it since it’s larger was problematic.
 It’s also a PAIN to keep clean since you cannot immerse it in water.

 A Better Way For RV Cooking.
-No Propane Needed!
+No Propane is Needed!

 We did have to invest in some “induction compatible” cookware.
 An induction top is different because instead of using a heating element it basically uses magnetics to create heat in the pan itself.
-So you need to use a pan with metal it in compatible for induction cooking for this reaction to occur.
+So you need to use a pan with metal to be compatible with induction cooking for this reaction to occur.

-We have a to burner induction cooktop from Fogatti and I have two pans from Cookware 360.
-(There is a discount for Cookware 360 over on our partners page!)
+We have a two-burner induction cooktop from Fogatti and I have two pans from Cookware 360.
+(There is a discount for Cookware 360 over on our partner’s page!)

-- [Multiple Cooking Mode] The 1800 Watt Electric cooktop offers 10 Power Levels from 200W to 1800W, and the temperature ranges from 140 °F to 460 °F, meeting your various cooking needs: simmer, steam, sear, slow cook, deep fry, boil, and grill with ease.
+- 【Multiple Cooking Mode】The 1800 Watt Electric cooktop offers 10 Power Levels from 100W to 1800W, and the temperature ranges from 120 °F to 460 °F, meeting your various cooking needs: simmer, steam, sear, slow cook, deep fry, boil, and grill with ease.

 - 7-IN-1 FUNCTIONALITY: Pressure cook, slow cook, rice cooker, yogurt maker, steamer, sauté pan and food warmer.